aarontran/g309.2-0.6/notes-image-creation.md

 PNS003 filterwheel fit does NOT include OOT correction!
 This may need to be factored into image creation...

+Actually, may not need to do this - I think QPB image does NOT remove instrumental lines.
+Which should make life much easier.

 ESAS task `comb`